The Downtown Santa Barbara Improvement Association’s “What’s Happening Downtown” Update

 - 24th Annual Downtown Santa Barbara LIVE Art & Wine Tour (Thursday, April 30, 5:30 PM): Tickets are now on sale for downtown’s culinary and artistic adventure featuring food, wine, live art, and more.

-- WITW Presents: Women & the Wind Film Screening at CEC’s Environmental Hub (Thursday, April 16, 7:00 PM)
+- Santa Barbara Education Foundation 40th Celebration at Santa Barbara Club (Thursday, April 23, 5:00 PM)

-- Poetry in Parks at El Presidio de Santa Bárbara State Historic Park (Friday, April 17, 5:30 PM)
+- Lotus Bloom Circle: The Blossoms – Legacy at the Museum of Contemporary Art Santa Barbara (Friday, April 24, 6:00 PM)

+- Locals and Legends: Celebrating the Music of James Taylor at The Granada Theatre (Saturday, April 25, 7:30 PM)

+- Through the Looking Glass Spring Tea at Finch & Fork (Sunday, April 26, 1:00 PM)

+- The Man Who Saves The World?
+Santa Barbara Premiere at the SBIFF Film Center (Sunday, April 26, 11:00 AM)

-- Wine & Fire On The Road in Santa Barbara at the Santa Barbara Historical Museum (Saturday, April 18, 2:00 PM)
+- AI 101: Building Your AI Literacy at the Santa Barbara Public Library (Tuesday, April 28, 3:00 PM)

-- “Loving Bing” Documentary Screening at the SBIFF Film Center (Tuesday, April 21, 6:30 PM)
+- Embodied Arts Workshop: A Guided Meditation & Cello Sound Bath at the CEC’s Environmental Hub (Tuesday, April 28, 6:30 PM)

 Upcoming & Ongoing Initiatives: